Zilliqa/dev-portal/zq2/docs/nodes/node.md

     settings to start the node from a checkpoint.
 Detailed instructions for this configuration are available in [syncing-from-checkpoints](../nodes/checkpoints/index.md#syncing-a-node-from-a-checkpointsyncing-a-node-from-a-checkpoint).

-    - Synchronization from the genesis.
+    - Synchronization from the genesis(passive syncing).

     This method initializes the node from the genesis block, ensuring that the node processes the entire blockchain history.
 However, this process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.
     Syncing the node to the latest block may take a considerable amount of time, potentially up to several days to complete fully.

+Please refer to [Pruning and Passive sync](../nodes/passive-pruning.md) for more information on genesis syncing and pruning.

 ### [Starting your node](#starting-your-node)
 Since only full archive nodes need to sync from the genesis block, all other nodes can be started from a checkpoint: